Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/07_Binding.md

 and these will usually conflict.

 There are more options, but these are currently most relevant ones on LUMI.
-That may change in the future as LUMI User support is investigating whether it isn't better to change the concept of "socket" in Slurm given how important it sometimes is to carefully map onto L3 cache domains for performance.
+That may change in the future as LUMI User Support is investigating whether it isn't better to change the concept of "socket" in Slurm given how important it sometimes is to carefully map onto L3 cache domains for performance.